Structural and Disentangled Adaptation of Large Vision Language Models for Multimodal Recommendation

 \subsection{Integration and Model Complexity}

 We adopt a two-stage pipeline: we first insert MoDA into the LVLM and optimize only its parameters with respect to $\mathcal{L}_{\text{CL}}$ on item data to obtain adapted text and image embeddings $\mathbf{e}_i^t$ and $\mathbf{e}_i^v$, and then freeze the LVLM, precompute these embeddings offline, and feed them into existing multimodal or sequential recommenders (e.g., via concatenation or other fusion in an adapter module).
-Since SDA only adds a small set of low-rank experts on top of the frozen LVLM (CMSA itself introduces no extra trainable parameters) and all item embeddings are precomputed, the number of additional trainable parameters is a small fraction of the LVLM backbone and the serving-time complexity of downstream recommenders remains essentially unchanged; detailed parameter counts and efficiency analysis are provided in our GitHub repository.
+Since SDA only adds a small set of low-rank experts on top of the frozen LVLM (CMSA itself introduces no extra trainable parameters) and all item embeddings are precomputed, the number of additional trainable parameters is a small fraction of the LVLM backbone and the serving-time complexity of downstream recommenders remains essentially unchanged.